The Budos Band:

 All of their albums The Budos Band I, II and III plus numerous singles and an E.P. have been recorded at the Daptones Records in-house studio, Daptone's House Of Soul in Brooklyn.
 This allows for a similar sound that builds upon each previous release while along with the accompanying cover artwork and song titles, provides an almost effortless consistency and a timeless grandeur.

-Stark images identify each of the three albums and adhere to the band's dark comedy leanings and quasi-exotic scary atmosphere: has a cover depicting a volcano spewing molten lava and song titles such as "The Volcano Song" and "Budos Theme."
+Stark images identify each of the three albums and adhere to the band's dark comedy leanings and quasi-exotic scary atmosphere: I has a cover depicting a volcano spewing molten lava and song titles such as "The Volcano Song" and "Budos Theme."
 II continues the sniggers with a Scorpion cover image and titles like "Budos Rising," "Ride Or Die" and "Origin Of Man."
 The recently released III has a King Cobra as its cover star and some of the band's best titles yet: "Budos Dirge," "Rise Of The Ancients," "Black Venom," "River Serpentine" and "Mark Of The Unnamed."

 While the first two albums definitely had the band showing their influences, such as the strong Ethio Jazz vibe, their newest III, has the band members all bringing their own influences into the writing mix.
 So while there may be less of a distinctive point of reference, the powerful rhythms and unique Budos Band sound is pushed even further.
 Perhaps their darkest album, it might also be their strongest and most fun.